 See a list of Surgical Technologist Programs by Clicking Here!

-Surgical technology is an area of study and employment that is responsible for assistance during surgeries.
+Surgical technologist is a professional focus in an area of study that is responsible for assistance during surgeries.
 Surgical technologists will prepare operating rooms, arrange and organize equipment, and assist doctors and nurses during surgeries.
 Surgical technologists are present during surgeries, offering support and assistance, but not actually working with the patient.
 Technologists may also assist in the care and delivery of samples taken during surgery.
 All work performed by a surgical technologist will be under the supervision of qualified medical professionals.

 What is a Certified Surgical Technologist (CST)?